railsware/js-routes/Readme.md

   * This option allows to only generate routes for a specific rails engine, that is mounted into routes instead of all Rails app routes
   * Default: `Rails.application`
 * `file` - a file location where generated routes are stored
-  * Default: `app/assets/javascripts/routes.js` if `app/assets/javascripts` directory exists, otherwise `app/javascript/routes.js`.
+  * Default: `app/javascript/routes.js` if setup with Webpacker, otherwise `app/assets/javascripts/routes.js` if setup with Sprockets.

 ##### Formatter Options